-Her work is in public, corporate, and private collections in the United States, Canada and Europe including the Jonson Gallery at the University of New Mexico; Hillsborough Community College in Tampa, Alfonso Architects in Tampa, Perconti Data Systems in St. Petersburg and Creative Network, Toronto.
+Her work is in public, corporate, and private collections in the United States, Canada and in Europe including the Jonson Gallery at the University of New Mexico, Hillsborough Community College in Tampa, Alfonso Architects in Tampa, Perconti Data Systems in St. Petersburg; Island Massage Therapy in Tierra Verde, Florida, and Creative Network, Toronto.

 I am involved with the tactile, sensuous aspects of materials, many of which are nontraditional.
 The source of my inspiration is the reaction that occurs when compounds are mixed or the changes that take place over time as objects weather.
 I am also inspired by the variation of colors and textures of soil from various parts of the country.